-Playing team sports that involve other people, like football, can carry a risk of head injury if you collide with someone.
+Team sports that involve other people, like football, can carry a risk of head injury.
 Sport and leisure activities in and around water, or at heights, may be risky if you still have seizures.
 But simple safety measures can reduce the risks in most cases.

-Be realistic about what you want to do, what the possible risks could be for you, and how you can reduce those risks.
+Be realistic about what you want to do, what the possible risks could be for you, and how you can reduce them.
 For example, have a friend with you who knows what to do if you have a seizure.
-Telling other people, such as your team coach or a lifeguard at the pool, about your epilepsy means they can help you if you have a seizure.
+Tell other people, such as your coach or a lifeguard at the pool, about your epilepsy so that they can help you if you have a seizure.

 Having epilepsy doesn’t have to stop you from trying new things or doing what you enjoy.

 For most people with epilepsy, TV and playing computer games won’t cause any problems at all.

 However, a small percentage (about 3%) of people with epilepsy have photosensitive epilepsy, where seizures are triggered by flashing or flickering lights, or by seeing moving patterns such as stripes or checks.
 Flatscreen computers and TVs either do not flicker at all, or flicker too fast to cause a problem, but if you have photosensitive epilepsy, the computer game itself could trigger seizures.
 This depends on what the images are, how close you are to the screen, and how dark the room is.

 Computer games that have flashing images may carry a warning on the packaging.

 Freshers’ Week can be an exciting time, with lots of activities and events that give you the opportunity to, make new friends and try out new activities.
 You can also sign up for groups and courses.

 But it may also feel overwhelming and hectic.
 Remember, if you feel this way, many people will be feeling the same way as you, if they have epilepsy or not.